A Brightness Long Ago

 A Brightness Long Ago is a historical fantasy novel by Canadian writer Guy Gavriel Kay published in 2019 by Viking Press.
-It is inspired from the events of 15th-century Italy leading to the Italian Wars, and particularly the feud between Federico da Montefeltro and Sigismondo Pandolfo Malatesta.
+It is inspired by the events of 15th-century Italy leading to the Italian Wars, specifically the feud between Federico da Montefeltro and Sigismondo Pandolfo Malatesta.

 It is a pseudo-prequel set in the fantasy world of Batiara decades before the events of the 2016 novel Children of Earth and Sky, but readable as a stand-alone novel.
-Batiara is Kay's analogue to early Renaissance Italy.
+In this novel, Batiara serves as Kay's analogue to early Renaissance Italy.

 The dust jacket cover art of the Canadian and US editions depicted birds and was created by Adrian Hillman.
 Embedded in the dust jacket were specks of gold foil whose sparkling reflection of light made it "stand out" on bookstore shelves.

 Plot

-The story is set about 1,000 years after the events of The Sarantine Mosaic duology, 25 years after the demise of Sarantium.
+The story is set about 1,000 years after the events of The Sarantine Mosaic duology, shortly before the fall of Sarantium.
 It begins as a narrative recollection by Guidanio Cerra, an aging councillor nicknamed Danio who in his youth was admitted to a prestigious school despite being a tailor's son.
 This leads him to meet the chief steward of nobleman Count Uberto, and later a woman named Adria Ripoli.
-The latter is daughter of a duke, and plans to assassinate The Beast.
+The latter is daughter of a duke, and plans to assassinate Uberto, known as The Beast.

 From Danio's recollection the plot shifts attention to a healer named Jelena, and subsequently to a political conflict between Folco Cino d’Acorsi, who is the uncle to Adria, and Teobaldo Monticola di Remigio.
 Danio's narrative describes the military and personal clashes between Cino and Monticola.

 Adria and Cino conceive a plan for her to reside in a farmhouse near the city, which eventually brings her to the attention of Uberto, known as "The Beast" for his sexual and murderous proclivities.
 Danio, now employed in the palace of Uberto, may endanger himself or Adria when she is summoned by Uberto to the palace.